 This small Romanian village offers an ideal east European specter with a historical church and cool life of countryside without many upheavals.
 This little village has a UNESCO World Heritage because of the 12th century Church called Viscri.
 From the pastel-colored brick houses to the unpaved roads cutting through sprawling farmlands to the large fortified churches, it is where you have an authentic Saxon way of life on full display.

 This sparkling lakeside town in Austria is now a UNESCO World Heritage Site.
 For some years this town is being dubbed as the most beautiful lakeside village in the whole world.
 Visiting either in summer or in chilling snow covered winter here you have the most eye soothing specter of a small lakeside town in all times of the year.
 The wave of Alpine hills along the crystal blue water lake offers a ravishing view.

 Croatia with its grand heritage-cities, ambitious towns and ports and natural marvels is increasingly becoming a preferred European destination for international tourists.
-But shunned by the big cities and tourist hotspots the little known Croatian villages and small towns often remain unattended in spite of their picture perfect beauty and natural setting.
-Pucisca is such a little gem with its sparkling blue bay water, wave of green hills and dots of orange-roofed houses.
+But shunned by the big cities and tourist hotspots the little known Croatian villages and small towns often remain unattended in spite of their picture-perfect beauty and natural setting.
+Pucisca is such a little gem with its sparkling blue bay water, a wave of green hills and dots of orange-roofed houses.

-This small Greenland town which makes one struggling for pronouncing correctly offers equal challenge for the traveler to reach here.
+This small Greenland town which makes one struggling for pronouncing correctly offers an equal challenge for the traveler to reach here.
 After taking a weekly flight from Iceland and then taking a helicopter ride you can reach this town surrounded by arctic glaciers.
 But, all the troubles worth the specter you experience upon reaching here.